JetBrains/teamcity-documentation/topics/ftp-upload.md

 <td>

-Specify an FTP server (usehostname or IP address) and a remote directory (relative to the FTP user's home).
+Specify an FTP server (use a hostname or IP address) and a remote directory (relative to the FTP user's home).

-To use an absolute `*nix` path, use `%2F` as the forward slash.
+To set an absolute `*nix` path, use `%2F` as the forward slash.
 For example:

 ```Shell
 ftp://hostname.com/hostname.com:34445/subdir127.0.0.1/%2Fetc/